2025–26 Quinnipiac Bobcats men's basketball team

-The 2025–26 Quinnipiac Bobcats men's basketball team represents Quinnipiac University during the 2025–26 NCAA Division I men's basketball season.
-The Bobcats, led by third-year head coach Tom Pecora, play their home games at M&T Bank Arena in Hamden, Connecticut as members of the Metro Atlantic Athletic Conference.
+The 2025–26 Quinnipiac Bobcats men's basketball team represented Quinnipiac University during the 2025–26 NCAA Division I men's basketball season.
+The Bobcats, led by third-year head coach Tom Pecora, played their home games at M&T Bank Arena in Hamden, Connecticut as members of the Metro Atlantic Athletic Conference.

 Previous season

 The Bobcats finished the 2024–25 season 20–13, 15–5 in MAAC play, to finish as MAAC regular season champions.
 They defeated Rider, before being upset by Iona in the semifinals of the MAAC tournament.

 Preseason

 On September 30, 2025, the MAAC released their preseason coaches poll.
 Quinnipiac was picked to finish atop the conference, while receiving eight first-place votes.